kees/kernel-tools/coccinelle/README.md

 I will ask for help on the [Coccinelle mailing list](https://coccinelle.gitlabpages.inria.fr/website/contact.html).
 I have started to collect those answers and my own discoveries here, since I frequently end up needing them again in the future.
+Many great examples are also demonstrated in [this presentation](https://www.lrz.de/services/compute/courses/x_lecturenotes/hspc1w19.pdf).

 ## Run in parallel